nofitnessforpurpose/CHECKSUM/README.md

 Part of the modification ensures that the terminating 0xFFFF is included in the size of the data as expressed in the 4th, 5th & 6th bytes of the .OPK file structure.
 This approach has the benefit of third party check sum calculations matching those obtained using the tool.

-Some, typically older .OPK program packs may indicate a differing check sum value i.e. 2 for the sum of bytes technique, which is accounted for data block length value applied in the 6th length byte location of the .OPK file.
+Some, typically older .OPK program packs may indicate a differing sum of bytes check sum value i.e. 2 for the sum of bytes technique, which is accounted for data block length value applied in the 6th length byte location of the .OPK file.

 e.g.
 As shown for a blank 32k byte data pack in the image below, at byte location 5 the value 0x17 (23d) includes the last two bytes.
 In some .OPK pack image files it has been observed that byte 5 was set so as not to include the terminating 0xFFFF byte sequence in the block length.